sasip-climate/sasip-climate.github.io/content/jobs/ige.md

 More information and the application link can be found [here](https://emploi.cnrs.fr/Offres/CDD/UMR5001-ALEVIA-004/Default.aspx?lang=EN)

-Deadline: 22 February 2023

-Start date: April 2023
+Start date: as soon as possible

 Contact: pierre.rampal(at)univ-grenoble-alpes.fr